 Life started to demand more planning once our little one was born.
-We cannot just decide and start an adventure to Grand Canyon on a short notice; we cannot go to late night movies without managing a sitter; of course we cannot travel light anymore.
+We cannot just start an adventure trip to Grand Canyon on short notice; we cannot go to late night movies without managing a sitter; of course we cannot travel light anymore.
 The little one needs a lot of attention.
 Additionally, the little one brings more thoughts in mind, one of which is the financial stability.
 A few crucial financial items we think about being parents are:

 - College fund: What if our little one becomes an ivy league material but we cannot support him because we did not plan accordingly? 🙁 It does not have to be ivy league, many state universities are pretty expensive.

 - Retirement: Many times, it is a part of the employment benefit.
 Other times, people need to make sure that they separate money from every paycheck and create a scheme that has benefits in the long run.
 Many financial institutions offer different types of retirement accounts.

 - Home mortgage: Most people pay a significant amount of their monthly income on home mortgage.
 Getting the lowest mortgage rate in the first place is crucial.
 Pay back as much and as early as you can so that the extra money you are supposed to pay as interest can go to the retirement fund.